 All three evidence-based programs had at least one study that examined overnight hospital stays or emergency department (ED) visits.
 The use of emergency care relates to several evidence-based factors that impact child development.
-Less emergency care use suggests that families use their primary care providers instead of emergency departments for nonemergency medical needs.19 If families are better able to access support and services in the community that can increase resources for parents (e.g., public assistance to better afford housing or knowledge of child care options) it may reduce the likelihood of childhood maltreatment such as neglect.48 Additionally, families' participation in CSCPs may improve the likelihood that children live in safe environments through their home visits which often provide risk assessments (e.g., car seat use).
+Less emergency care use suggests that families use their primary care providers instead of emergency departments for nonemergency medical needs.
+19 If families are better able to access support and services in the community that can increase resources for parents (e.g., public assistance to better afford housing or knowledge of child care options) it may reduce the likelihood of childhood maltreatment such as neglect.
+48 Additionally, families' participation in CSCPs may improve the likelihood that children live in safe environments through their home visits which often provide risk assessments (e.g., car seat use).
 As a result, accident or injury-related emergency care use may decrease because families are better able to keep children safe at home.

 RCTs of DULCE and Family Connects found beneficial reductions in emergency department use for program participants, but the evaluations of HealthySteps^{F,G} found no significant impact of participation.
-One study of the DULCE program found families were 13 percentage points less likely to have at least one visit to the emergency department compared to the control group at child age 6 months, but this finding was no longer statistically significant at 12 months.^J Multiple studies analyzing impacts of program participation of Family Connects in Durham, North Carolina found significant reductions in emergency department visits when compared to families who did not participate in Family Connects.
-Family Connects led to 0.91 fewer ED visits and 1.91 fewer overnight hospital stays among children at 6 months.^B By child age 12 months, Family Connects was found to reduce ED visits by 50 percent, with larger effects among infants with more birth risks (e.g., birth complications or low birthweight).^A Family Connects led to 37 and 33 percent less emergency care use among children from birth to 24 months^C and birth to 5 years,^K respectively.
-An additional study of Family Connects using a different population did not demonstrate a decline in ED visits as a result of Family Connects participation.^D
+One study of the DULCE program found families were 13 percentage points less likely to have at least one visit to the emergency department compared to the control group at child age 6 months, but this finding was no longer statistically significant at 12 months.^J

+Multiple studies analyzing impacts of program participation of Family Connects in Durham, North Carolina found significant reductions in emergency department visits when compared to families who did not participate in Family Connects.
+Family Connects led to 0.91 fewer ED visits and 1.91 fewer overnight hospital stays among children at 6 months.
+By child age 12 months, Family Connects was found to reduce ED visits by 50 percent, with larger effects among infants with more birth risks (e.g., birth complications or low birthweight).
+Family Connects led to 37 and 33 percent less emergency care use among children from birth to 24 months^c and birth to 5 years, respectively.
+When the original RCT of Family Connects was replicated, this positive result was not observed.
+A small but significant increase in total emergency care episodes occurred for Family Connects children age birth to 24 months.
+More evaluations of Family Connects are necessary to determine why the difference in outcomes between the listed studies occurred.

 The RCTs of Family Connects also examined emergency care use specific to any episodes coded as accident or maltreatment related.
-Family Connects led to reductions in reports to Child Protective Services for maltreatment at 6 months and 5 years; in our review, the results are considered null because they were only significant at the lower threshold of $p \le 0.10$ level and not at the $p \le 0.05$ level.^{D,K} Another RCT of Family Connects found no significant impact on maltreatment-related injuries and total presentations for accidents and injuries.^C
+Family Connects led to reductions in reports to Child Protective Services for maltreatment at 6 months and 5 years; in our review, the results are considered null because they were only significant at the lower threshold of p \leq 0.10 level and not at the p \leq 0.05 level.^K Other RCTs of Family Connects found no significant impact on maltreatment-related injuries and total presentations for accidents and injuries.^{C,D}